-7.1.1 An involute sided spline of a spline assembly of side fit shall be designated by the type of spline, nominal size (d1 x d2), number of teeth of the spline, the tolerance on the effective and actual dimensions; of space width for internal splines, and of tooth thickness for external spline, followed by the number of this standard.
+7.1.1 An involute sided spline of a spline assembly of side fit shall be designated by the type of spline, nominal size (d1 × d2), number of teeth of the spline, the tolerance on the effective and actual dimensions; of space width for internal splines, and of tooth thickness for external spline, followed by the number of this standard.

-Example: An external involute spline of nominal size 120 x 114 mm with 38 spline teeth, and with the tolerance symbols 8e and 8b on the effective and actual tooth thickness shall be designated as:
+Example: An external involute spline of nominal size 120 × 114 mm with 38 spline teeth, and with the tolerance symbols 8e and 8b on the effective and actual tooth thickness shall be designated as:

 External Involute Spline 120 × 114 × 38 × 8eb IS 3665

 7.1.2 A side fitted spline assembly shall be designated by the nominal size, number of teeth, d, the spline, the effective and actual fit of the spline teeth and the number of this standard.

+Example:

-Example: An spline assembly of nominal size 120 × 114, with 38 spline teeth and the fit 8 HE/8eb on the effective and actual spline teeth shall be designated as:
+A spline assembly of nominal size 120 × 114, with 38 spline teeth and the fit 8 HE/8eb on the effective and actual spline teeth shall be designated as:

 Spline Assembly 120 × 114 × 38 × 8 HE/8eb IS: 3665

-7.2 Diameter Fit — Spline assembly of major and minor diameter fit shall be designated as in 6.1.2 along with the value of fit on their respective diameters.
+7.2 Diameter Fit

+Spline assembly of major and minor diameter fit shall be designated as in 6.1.2 along with the value of fit on their respective diameters.

 Examples: